samuelbelko/blog/posts/lml-and-cross-validation.md

 By **Samuel Belko**, published on May 9, 2026.

 In this post, I would like to highlight a connection between log marginal likelihood (LML) and cross-validation.
-In fact, log marginal likelihood is the same as exhaustive leave-p-out cross-validation, averaged across all train-test splits.
+In fact, LML is the same as exhaustive leave-p-out cross-validation, averaged across all train-test splits.

 The derivation below follows the original proof from the paper \cite{mll-cv}.